Webinar Series: Pathways to Sustainability – Featuring Safer Childbirth Cities Grantees

 Community-rooted organizations have substantial evidence that their programs and services are effective at protecting positive birth outcomes for the Black and Brown families they serve and, in many cases, reduce or eliminate racial disparities.
 Their solutions should be a priority in any public health agenda, as communities are experts on their own lives and challenges.
 So, what is in the way of implementing these solutions in their respective states and across the country?
 How can we sustain community-rooted solutions to MCH challenges?

-AMCHP is delighted to invite you to our Pathways to Sustainability webinar series, or “Pathways.”
+AMCHP is delighted to share recordings of our Pathways to Sustainability webinar series, or “Pathways.”
 A multi-year investment, organized by Merck for Mothers with a co-funding circle of philanthropic partners, supported twenty city-based, community-led and community-centered organizations to implement solutions to address the racial inequities in maternal health that this country is facing.
 These organizations are building the evidence base for their approaches and together, are demonstrating how to turn the tide on maternal health.
 But turning tides is a monumental effort that requires dedication from people in power.

 Hear from the Safer Childbirth Cities (SCC) leaders and program managers themselves about what community-rooted and community-based organizations need to stoke this momentum and turn their successes into our collective way forward.
 Let’s consider what it means to organize together and behind them.